drug-design/course/docs/chapters/protein-ligand-binding.md

 #### The Binding Mode of Biotin with Streptavidin (3/4)
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-In addition to steric complementarity, there exists a very extended hydrogen bond network:The urea carbonyl makes three hydrogen bonds to the side chains of Tyr43, Ser27 and Asn23 with an approximately tetrahedral geometry.The two urea NH's form hydrogen bonds with Ser45 and Asp128 and the sulfur atom with Thr90.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/binding-mode-biotin-streptavidin-34-474d049b'><i class='fa fa-play' aria-hidden='true'></i></button>In addition to steric complementarity, there exists a very extended hydrogen bond network:The urea carbonyl makes three hydrogen bonds to the side chains of Tyr43, Ser27 and Asn23 with an approximately tetrahedral geometry.The two urea NH's form hydrogen bonds with Ser45 and Asp128 and the sulfur atom with Thr90.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer